 - 8. Generally regarding the Zoning Ordinance requirement that the proposed Special Use be designed, located, and operated so that it will not be injurious to the District in which it shall be located, or otherwise detrimental to the public welfare: - A. The Petitioner has testified on the application, "The proposed Project would be situated on rural agricultural land, located away from public areas.
 Because there are no significant traffic impacts associated with the construction and maintenance of the solar farm and no dangerous or hazardous chemicals associated with solar energy, no anticipated effects to public health, safety, comfort, convenience, morals, or general welfare to the citizens of the County are expected. - "According to the National Renewable Energy Laboratory, once constructed, solar projects require little maintenance and no on-site employees.
 FFP IL Community Solar, LLC intends on utilizing PV modules for this system which use a non-reflective glass and are designed to absorb light rather than reflect it, thus reducing glint and glare to adjacent roadways and residences.
 Furthermore, the noisiest components of the solar farms are the inverters, which generate a low buzzing sound as they convert electricity from direct current to alternating current.
-This noise is generally not audible above ambient noise outside of the perimeter fence." - B. Regarding surface drainage, the Natural Resource Report by the Champaign County Soil and Water Conservation District received June 22, 2018, states: "The site has a slight slope to the South.
+This noise is generally not audible above ambient noise outside of the perimeter fence."

+- B. Regarding surface drainage, the Natural Resource Report by the Champaign County Soil and Water Conservation District received July 2, 2018, states: "The site has a very slight slope to the South and West.
 The developed areas seem to have good drainage.
 The water from the site will leave by way of surface drainage.
-Best Management Practices that minimize the volume of stormwater flowing offsite and attempt to filter it as much as possible should be considered for any future development."

-- C. Regarding traffic in the subject property area: - (1) The proposed solar farm would have one access on CR 2200E. - (2) CR 2200E is a marked two-lane highway that is approximately 24 feet wide.
-It is comprised of oil and chip and has gravel shoulders. - (3) The Illinois Department of Transportation measures traffic on various roads throughout the County and determines the annual average 24-hour traffic volume for those roads and reports it as Average Daily Traffic (ADT).
+Best Management Practices that minimize the volume of stormwater flowing offsite and attempt to filter it as much as possible should be considered for any future development." - C. Regarding traffic in the subject property area: - (1) The proposed solar farm would have one access on CR 2350E. - (2) CR 2350E is approximately 20 feet wide and is comprised of oil and chip. - (3) The Illinois Department of Transportation measures traffic on various roads throughout the County and determines the annual average 24-hour traffic volume for those roads and reports it as Average Daily Traffic (ADT).
 The most recent ADT data is from 2016 near the subject property.
-CR 2200E had an ADT of 2,250 near the subject property. - (4) No significant increase in traffic is expected. - (5) The St. Joseph Township Highway Commissioner has been notified of this case and no comments have been received. - (6) No information was provided regarding a Roadway Upgrade and Maintenance Agreement with St. Joseph Township, which is a requirement of the Special Use Permit unless the petitioner requests a waiver from the local jurisdiction(s). - D. Regarding fire protection: - (1) No information was provided in the application received August 24, 2018, regarding whether the applicant has submitted a copy of the Site Plan to the local Fire Protection District.
-There is no timeline for completing this requirement. - (2) The St. Joseph Fire Protection District was notified of this case and no comments have been received. - E. Part of the subject property is located within a Special Flood Hazard Area, per FEMA Panel 17019CO350D, effective date October 2, 2013. - (1) The proposed Site Plan received August 24, 2018 shows some PV SOLAR FARM fence located within the SFHA.
-No solar modules or equipment appear to be in the SFHA. - (2) A Floodplain Development Permit will be required for the project. - F. The 40-acre subject property is considered Best Prime Farmland.
-The soil in the proposed PV SOLAR FARM area consists of 154A Flanagan silt loam, 291B Xenia silt loam, 322C2 Russell silt loam, and 687C2 Penfield loam, and has an average Land Evaluation Factor of 92.
+CR 2350E had an ADT of 300 west of the subject property.
+CR 1700N had an ADT of 275 north of the subject property. - (4) No significant increase in traffic is expected. - (5) The St. Joseph Township Highway Commissioner has been notified of this case and no comments have been received. - (6) No information was provided regarding a Roadway Upgrade and Maintenance Agreement with St. Joseph Township, which is a requirement of the Special Use Permit unless the petitioner requests a waiver from the local jurisdiction(s). - D. Regarding fire protection: - (1) No information was provided in the application received August 24, 2018, regarding whether the applicant has submitted a copy of the Site Plan to the local Fire Protection District.
+There is no timeline for completing this requirement. - (2) The St. Joseph-Stanton Fire Protection District was notified of this case and no comments have been received. - E. The subject property is not located within a Special Flood Hazard Area, per FEMA Panels 17019CO350D and 17019CO475D, effective date October 2, 2013. - F. The 153.23-acre subject property is considered Best Prime Farmland.
+The soil in the proposed PV SOLAR FARM area consists of 152A Drummer silty clay loam, 198A Elburn silt loam, and 679B Blackberry silt loam, and has an average Land Evaluation Factor of 100.